npm/npm/doc/future-ideas/folders.md

 npm metadata lives in the `root` setting.
 There is the cache folder, and the contents of all installed packages.

+The default npm root folder is `/usr/local/lib/npm`.

+TODO: What should the root folder be on windows?

 ### Cache folder

 The cache folder is a mirror of the data in the registry, as well as a